 Snakemake pipeline

-Sopa comes with an existing Snakemake pipeline to get started quickly.
+Sopa comes with an existing Snakemake workflow to get started quickly.
 This will not involve any coding but requires some setup specific to snakemake

 .